samsquire/three-tier-multithreaded-architecture/README.md

 * Please email sam@samsquire.com or add a PR if you want to add notes

-These people were involved in discussions of this architecture:
+Thanks to these people for comments on this architecture.

 |Person|Where to find them|
 |---|---|